hombach/ioBroker.tibberlink/README.md

 ### 1.6.0 (2023-11-2x) WORK in PROGRESS

 -   (HombachC) WiP: implement limit calculations to a time frame (#153)
--   (HombachC) WiP: fix error of missing price data upon not working tibber server connect at adapter start (#204)
+-   (HombachC) fix error of missing price data upon not working tibber server connect at adapter start (#204)
 -   (HombachC) fixed possible error with wrong price date in multi home systems
 -   (HombachC) fixed possible type error, notified by Sentry
--   (HombachC) added some documentation for inverseuse of channekls (#202)
+-   (HombachC) added some documentation for inverse use of channels (#202)
 -   (HombachC) optimize translation handling

 ### 1.5.0 (2023-11-13)